-Unfortunately, as these vaccine preventable infections become less and less common, social media coverage on vaccines increasingly focuses on their side effects and adverse reactions.
+Unfortunately, as these vaccine preventable infections become less and less common, media coverage on vaccines increasingly focuses on their side effects and adverse reactions.
 Although there is absolutely no evidence to suggest that the MMR vaccine is associated with an increased risk of autism, misinformation about this has directly resulted in unnecessary parental anxiety and a significant drop in MMR vaccine uptake.
 Unfortunately, we are now seeing an increasing number of cases of measles in the UK and across Europe.
 This has resulted in severe illness and even deaths in a number of adults and children.
-Even if you think your child will be protected by herd immunity (other people being vaccinated around them), this is no longer the case with MMR because far less than the required 95% of the population are being vaccinated.
-In addition, if your child was to travel to another country (even when they are an adult) or come into contact with someone with measles who is visiting from abroad, they will be completely unprotected and may contract the infection (LINK).
-Unfortunately, measles is highly infectious and is spread by water droplets, coughed or sneezed by infected individuals.
+Even if you think your child will be protected by herd immunity (other people being vaccinated around them), this is no longer the case with MMR because less than the required 95% of the population are being vaccinated.
+In addition, if your child was to travel to another country (even when they are an adult) or come into contact with someone with measles who is visiting from abroad, they will be completely unprotected and may contract the infection.
+Unfortunately, measles is highly infectious and is spread by aerosolised particles and droplets coughed or sneezed by infected individuals.

 For more information about the safety of the MMR vaccine and parent stories, click here

 Babies aged 6-12 months of age travelling to a country with high rates of circulating measles or to an area where there is a current measles outbreak, who are likely to be mixing with the local population, should receive a dose of MMR vaccine before 12 months of age.
 This is because of the increased risk of severe measles disease in young children, including brain infection (SSPE).
-As the response to MMR in infants is sub-optimal where the vaccine has been given before one year of age, immunisation with two further doses of MMR should be given at the recommended ages.
+As the response to MMR in infants is sub-optimal where the vaccine has been given before one year of age, immunisation with two further doses of MMR should be given at the normal recommended ages.

 It’s normal to have questions about any medication that you’re giving to your child and vaccines are no exception.
 The most common questions that parents ask are:

-Won’t herd immunity protect them?
 Herd immunity does not protect against all diseases.
 The best example of this is tetanus, which is caught from bacteria in the environment, not from other people who have the disease.
 In addition, for herd immunity to work properly, most people in the population need to be vaccinated.
 There are low vaccination rates in some parts of the UK and in some communities, as well as in many overseas countries.
 This means that if your child is not vaccinated, it is quite likely that many of the people they come into contact with will not be vaccinated either.
 So if one person gets an infectious disease, it can spread quickly through all the unvaccinated people in the group (this happened during the 2013 measles outbreak in Wales).

 A guide to immunisations for children upto 5 years of age is available in various languages - click here